 They say suicidal ideation is more common than attempting for women.
 I can attest to that, but only from the standpoint of my personal experience.

-The number of times I’ve had compulsory thoughts of dying over the years would buckle my mother’s knees.
-Would horrify my friends.
-Should horrify me.
+The number of times I’ve had compulsory thoughts of dying over the years should horrify me.
 And now, at this stage in my life, it does—but only a little.
 I never felt driven past the thought.
 Past weighing a knife in my hand for longer than I normally would have.
 Past wondering if it would be worth it to keep going.
 I don’t think I ever wanted to die though.
 I just didn’t want to exist.

 I don’t remember when I started writing.
 More than that, I don’t remember when I started storytelling.
 The first time I ever identified as a writer, however, I do remember.
 I was in sixth grade.
 There was a school-wide poetry slam and I decided that I wanted to enter.
 I couldn’t tell you why.
 I just remember that all the advanced class kids I used to have classes with in elementary school were in it, too, and were as condescending as their parents.